Alpine Energy is now managing its capital planning and delivery projects in one integrated solution

-Alpine Energy implemented TechnologyOne’s Capital Planning and Delivery (CPD) software to manage this process in one integrated solution.
+Alpine Energy implemented TechnologyOne’s Project Lifecycle Management (PLM) software to manage this process in one integrated solution.

-“Initially we were looking at TechnologyOne’s Strategic Asset Management product (SAM), but that was a step beyond what we were ready for, so we opted to develop a small business case for Capital Planning & Delivery, ” Spackman said.
+“Initially we were looking at TechnologyOne’s Enterprise Asset Management product (EAM), but that was a step beyond what we were ready for, so we opted to develop a small business case for Project Lifecycle Management,” Spackman said.

-By introducing CPD, Alpine Energy is taking an additional step to operate more efficiently, saving the energy network time and money.
+By introducing PLM, Alpine Energy is taking an additional step to operate more efficiently, saving the energy network time and money.

 We had remote support from TechnologOne’s R&D team, which from a customer’s perspective, is like finding gold in your backyard.

 Alpine Energy is now optimising its capital works programs and managing all project processes using best practice portfolio, program and project management methodologies.